 All this information will be used to assist in informing the Open Coast and Coastal Lagoons Coastal Management Program.
-We’re also conducting a waterways survey (open until 25 May 2021) which will assist us in plugging the gaps identified and to more broadly understand how you are using our waterways and why - stay tuned, a survey report is underway.
+We conducted a waterways survey which will assist us in plugging the gaps identified and to more broadly understand how you are using our waterways and why - stay tuned, a survey report is underway.

 What we have achieved

 With the diversity of our coastline, comes the complexity and over the years there has been a lot of plans, studies and recommendations provided for the management of our incredible coastline, 65% of the adopted actions have been completed (or are ongoing actions).
 Further information on the achievements thus far can be found: